 The extra benefit is that when an admin makes changes to the clusters (adding vnets, or datastores) the scheduling will take that into account without requiring additional metadata to be added to the vnets or datastores, or any DS scheduling rules to be updated.

-#2 Updated by Ruben S. Montero about 3 years ago
+#2 Updated by Ruben S. Montero over 3 years ago

 - Tracker changed from Feature to Request

 OpenNebula is designed as you described, the datastore and vnets determine the set of suitable hosts.
 The more natural solution was to fix the host and let the vnet and ds cluster membership constraint the set of possible clusters.
 Freeing also host cluster membership would complicate scheduling, apart from preventing some cluster-wide attributes to be inherited by the host.

 AUTOMATIC_DS_REQUIREMENTS are set by oned, and DS_REQUIREMENTS is very useful to implement different storage policies (similar to VMware DRS)

 To implement the use case described in the issue, you need to cluster hosts with access to the same vnets and datastores.